Moment of Indiscretion

-Moment of Indiscretion is a low budget 1958 British crime film.
+Moment of Indiscretion is a low budget 1958 British second feature ('B') crime film directed by Max Varnel and starring Ronald Howard and Lana Morris.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

 Plot

-Janet Miller is accused of the murder of a stabbed woman.
+Janet Miller is accused of the murder of a woman.
 Janet's handkerchief and spare house key have been discovered at the crime scene, and she is cagey about her whereabouts on the night in question.
 It turns out she was a witness to the murder, but has her own reasons for keeping quiet.
 Her lawyer husband John leaps to her defence and attempts to track down the real killer.